The Black Onyx is a Japanese RPG created by Bullet-Proof Software originally in 1984 for the NEC-PC 8801.

 Black Onyx was a huge success, and it became the best-selling computer game in 1984 across Japan.

-The Famicon/NES version was released in 1988, featuring a redesigned graphics and improved gameplay.
+The Famicon/NES version was released in 1988, featuring redesigned graphics and improved gameplay.
 It was also renamed Super Black Onyx.
 Before this game, the role-playing genre was almost unknown in Japan, but the success of Black Onyx inspired the creation of many series of Japanese RPG, like Final Fantasy or Phantasy Star, establishing a new genre.

 Review by: Manu